 As with many grinders, it's incredibly important to keep the burr assembly and chute clear of old beans and grounds to preserve the integrity of the device and quality of your coffee's flavor.
 We'll walk you through that in just a bit.

-The downside of this Gaggia 8002 MDF burr grinder
+The downside of this Gaggia MDF coffee grinder

 How to clean this grinder